NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 .. image:: _static/multinmrfit_load_gui.png

-Fill al the required entries from the **inputs**, **analysis** and **outputs** sections. **Options** might me used accordingly to your need and clik on :samp:`Run`.
-If you want to save your configuration file clik on :samp:`Save` and a small window will pop up in which you can specify the name.
+Fill al the required entries from the **inputs**, **analysis** and **outputs** sections. **Options** might me used accordingly to your need and click on :samp:`Run`.
+If you want to save your configuration file click on :samp:`Save` and a small window will pop up in which you can specify the name.
 If your config file is already created, click on :samp:`Load` that will fill all fields.

 .. note:: The saving of the configuration file is not automatic.

-When :samp:`Run` is cliked it will display the visualization and clusteing window clustering.
+When :samp:`Run` is cliked it will display the visualization and clustering window (see below).

-.. note:: IsoCor silently overwrites (results and log) files if they already exist.
+.. note:: MultiNMRFit silently overwrites (results and log) files if they already exist.
 So take care to copy your results elsewhere if you want to protect them from overwriting.

-.. seealso:: Tutorial :ref:`First time using MultiNMRFit` has example of configuration file.

-Command Line Interface
+Data Loading via Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To process your data, type in a terminal:

 .. code-block:: bash

-  isocorcli [command line options]

-Here after the available options with their full names are enumerated and detailed.
+  multinmrfit [path/config_file.json]

+where [path/config_file.json] is the path to the configuration file tha

 .. argparse::
    :module: isocor.ui.isocorcli